Vegan Lentil Loaf with celery root mash

 - 1/3 cup tamari

 - 1 cup water

-- Heat the olive oil in a large saucepan over a medium heat, add the diced onion and minced garlic and sauté for 5-8 minutes until the onions are tender.
+- Heat the olive oil in a large saucepan over a medium heat, add the minced garlic and sauté for 2 minutes until translucent, add onion and cook for 5-8 minutes until tender.
 Add in the diced carrot and celery and cook for an additional 5 minutes until tender.
-Add in 1/2 cup of the BBQ sauce, stir to combine and turn off the heat, add salt and pepper to taste, if needed.
+Add thyme, salt and pepper, remove from heat.